When did the UK lottery start?

 All for a good cause

-Britain’s first lottery was, as with today’s lotto charity funds, intended for a good cause.
+Britain’s first lottery was, as with today’s charity lotteries, intended for a good cause.
 The British needed financial support for the expansion of the country’s export markets around the world and the lottery was to raise money to build ships and develop ports.

-The £5,000 jackpot, equivalent to close to £900,000 today, was paid out in money and tapestries, expensive linen, etc. The queen commanded that persons of “good trust” be entrusted with the prizes.
+The £5,000 jackpot, equivalent to close to £900,000 today, was paid out in money and tapestries, expensive linen, as well as other prizes.
+The Queen commanded that persons of “good trust” be entrusted with the prizes.

 The letter specified that “WHOSOEVER shall winne the greatest and most excellent price, shall receive the value of Five thousande Poundes sterling.”
 This was paid out in “Three thousande Pounds in ready money,” as well as a variety of merchandise: “Seven hundreth Poundes in Plate gilte and white, and the rest in good Tapissarie meete for hangings and other covertures, and certaine sortes of good Linnen cloth.”